Conímbriga: Architecture

+Most of the private and public buildings in Conímbriga featured abundant decorative materials, including mosaics, sculptures and painted murals.

 There are three distinct baths within the walls: the Great Southern Baths, the Baths of the Wall, and the Baths of the Aqueduct.
 The network of stone heating ducts under the (now-missing) floors is the most distinct feature of the Roman baths.

 The amphitheatre, dating from the end of the Julio-Claudian dynasty, takes advantage of a natural depression that surrounded the city to the north.
 It was identified in 1993 by Virgílio H. Correia, and excavations began in 2012–2013.
 Part of the amphitheatre, consisting of three entryways, was located below local homes in Condeixa-a-Nova.
 The 5000-person-capacity theatre was 90 × 60 × 20 m, and 4 m underground.
 Some rural homes on the site were built using part of the structure.

 The robust, rustic construction of the 1500 m city walls suggests that they were built in a hurry.
 They consist of large, carved, irregular blocks, with most coming from other buildings.
 The height of the walls varies from 5 m to 6.5 m.

 Dating from the Suebic occupation, there is a paleo-Christian basilica (5th–6th century), which was a reused and transformed domus.

 The Luso-French mission (1965–1968) unearthed public structures of great dimensions, whose architecture they reconstructed.
 Because the city was built in successive phases, early structures that were later modified or replaced cannot be reconstructed with certainty.
 These Flavian monuments coincide with the location of some important elements, such as the central square.